ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

 ---

+Use Pull Requests (PRs) to tell others about changes you've pushed to a branch in a GitHub repository.
+Once you open a PR, you'll be able to review and discuss potential  changes with collaborators.
+Then you can add subsequent commits before merging your changes into the base (master) branch.

 ### Create a draft pull request (different from a Pull Request)

+When you create your PR, you can make one that's ready for review or a draft PRs to show you'll be continuously making commits.
+Draft PRs cannot be merged, and code owners won't be automatically requested to review them.

+Mark your PR as ready for review when you'd like feedback on your draft PR.
+If the author is unavailable, a collaborator with write access to the repository can mark the PR as ready for review.
+It can then be merged and code owners will be asked to review it.

 **Pro tip:** If your commit is still a work in progress, add [WIP] to the front of your title when you create your Pull Request to let your teammates know the status of your work.
 When it's ready to merge, replace it with [MRG].